walicar/shmup/doc/game_design.md

 The MVP will be a demo that deliver approximately 3 minutes of game time, as the player will only go through one scenario of the game.
 This level will end with a boss that tests the player's skill in dodging and learning patterns.
 The graphics in this demo will try to be as minimal as possible, prioritizing gameplay over appearance.

 ## Assets
-A sprite image must be created for every entity that exists, and every entity may share or have their own sprites for projectile
+A sprite image must be created for every entity that will exist, and every entity may share or have their own sprites for projectile

 - Player
 	- jet_sprite: Sprite